 Beaches

-Barcelona and Valencia are both excellent beach destinations, but you can also find a difference or two in their beaches.
+Barcelona and Valencia are both excellent beach destinations, but there are a few differences worth knowing about.

 The Beaches of Valencia

-The Comunidad Valenciana is known throughout Spain for its beautiful beaches.
-And Valencia itself certainly doesn’t fall short, either.
-The city has seven beaches for its locals and visitors.
+The Comunidad Valenciana is known throughout Spain for its beautiful beaches, and Valencia itself certainly doesn’t fall short either.
+The city has seven beaches for both locals and visitors.

 In addition to small bars and restaurants (chiringuitos), you will find plenty of water sports and activities for young and old.